cxw620/rust-polyglot/src/syntax.md

 `_` can often be written when an identifier is expected.
 For a type or lifetime, it asks the compiler to infer.
-For a binding, it discards the value (dropping it right away).
+For a binding, it ignores the value.